RatersApp/raters-backend-js/README.md

 ## Documentation

-Swagger documentation is available at
+Swagger documentation is available at<br>
 <host>/api/

 ## Installation